 When the lamp is operating under normal conditions, convection currents are set up between the hot filament and the cooler walls of the lamp.
 The circulating gas mixture drives the ‘halogen cycle’ in which tungsten molecules, vaporized from the incandescent filament, combine with oxygen and halogen atoms in the cooler region near the envelope wall (around 700°C) to form tungsten oxyhalide molecules.
 These molecules remain in a vapour phase at the lower temperatures around the envelope wall, which prevents the tungsten condensing onto the envelope.
 The tungsten oxyhalide vapour is then carried on convection currents back towards the filament.
 In the hotter region around the filament (3000°C), the tungsten oxyhalide separates, by dissociation, allowing the tungsten to be deposited back onto the filament or to continue as tungsten vapour on the convection currents towards the envelope.
 The result of this cycle is that the glass envelope stays relatively clean.

 In order for the halogen cycle to function correctly, the temperatures at the envelope wall need to be controlled within certain limits.
 This is done by making the envelope the correct size and shape relative to the filament and the resultant envelope is usually much smaller than those of non-halogen tungsten filament lamps.
-With a small envelope, a more expensive glass can be used such as quartz glass, and the combination of quartz glass and a smaller envelope allows a higher gas pressures and the efficient use of more expensive gas mixtures (such as krypton or xenon).
+With a small envelope, a more expensive glass can be used such as quartz glass, and the combination of quartz glass and a smaller envelope allows higher gas pressures and the efficient use of more expensive gas mixtures (such as krypton or xenon).
 The higher gas pressure (up to 20 bar) helps suppress the rate of vaporization of the incandescent filament.
 The reduced rate of vaporization of the incandescent filament can be used to either increase the lamp life, or increase the filament temperature.